Custom Polyurethane Casting

 We take cast molding to the next level by controlling all aspects of the chemical reaction so that the solid shape is accurately formed, and so that the polyurethane takes on the desired performance properties.
 We precisely meter and mix polyurethane ingredients, as well as precisely control temperature and time of the polyurethane’s exothermic reaction.

 There are many variations of cast molding.
 We consider your project aspects — like product size and shape, required dimensional tolerances, and production quantities — to determine the best molding method.

 This is the simplest of the molding methods.
 Polyurethane is smoothly poured into an open-top mold, or sometimes gently flowed up from the bottom of the mold.
 The product’s top face, or open face, usually undergoes a secondary machining operation in order to remove the over-pour.

 The mold is rotated in a horizontal plane while the polyurethane is poured in.
 The spinning action forces the polyurethane to move to the circumference of the mold, while the air is displaced towards the mold center.
 This method is used to mold products with complex details that would otherwise trap air bubbles.

 This molding takes place in a sealed chamber.
 The chamber is held at either high pressure or in a vacuum.
 This method helps to eliminate air bubbles in the finished product.

 Both methods use force to clamp together two halves of a mold.
 The applied pressure forces the polyurethane into all cavities of the mold.
 This produces products with complex shapes, without the need for secondary machining operations.

 Materials To Meet Your Application

 Our thermoset polyurethanes cover a wide range of performance properties.
 We customize the formulation of our polyurethanes to meet the specific requirements of each project.
-Tell us about your application and we’ll guide you through your best material options.
+Tell us about your custom polyurethane casting application, and we’ll guide you through your best material options.